beast-dev/tracer/manuscript/response.md

 Please see our response to Reviewer #1 (P1).

 *-l67: Something like the sentence starting on l71 could be moved here to indicate generally how the conditional distributions are constructed from the sampled parameter values.
 It would be valuable to say something about how generally the indicator functions can be defined, how they are selected...*

+As stated in a previous response, we now provide proper instructions on how to visualise conditional posteriors.

 *-l79: `Finally,...'
 Should this be a new paragraph?*